SecurityForCloudBuilders/c1-fss-reinvent2020/README.md

 ## Demo re:Invent

-*C1 = The worlds leading security services platform for all organizations builind in the cloud*
+*CloudOne = The worlds leading security services platform for all organizations building in the cloud*

 S3 scanning in AWS